Mr Martin Andrews

 Biography

-Martin William Andrews is Principal Lecturer in the School of Architecture, Art and Design at the University of Portsmouth and a Registered Architect (ARB).
-He is a Senior Fellow of the Higher Education Academy (SFHEA) and an experienced academic leader with over 20 years’ experience spanning architectural practice, teaching, research and global higher education partnerships.
+Martin Andrews is Principal Lecturer in the School of Architecture, Art and Design at the University of Portsmouth and a Registered Architect (ARB).
+He is a Senior Fellow of the Higher Education Academy (SFHEA) and an experienced academic leader with over 20 years’ experience spanning architectural practice, teaching, research and international higher education.

 Martin previously served as Associate Dean (Global Engagement and Education Partnerships) for the Faculty of Creative & Cultural Industries at the University of Portsmouth, where he led international strategy, transnational education initiatives and institutional collaborations across Asia, Europe and the Americas.
-He established and directed a successful transnational (TNE) degree partnership in Hong Kong and has developed dual awards, validation partnerships and created funded international mobility programmes for students and staff.
+He established and directed a transnational education top-up degree partnership in Hong Kong and has investigated and developed programmes with a focus on dual awards, validated and sub-contracted partnerships and facilitated funded international mobility programmes for students and staff.

-Martin's professional roles have provided him with regular opportunities to teach architecture, design, and interior design students at schools and programmes in France, Hong Kong, Malaysia, Norway, Singapore, the USA and across the United Kingdom.
+Martin's professional roles have provided him with regular opportunities to teach at higher education departments, schools and programmes in France, Hong Kong, Malaysia, Norway, Singapore, the USA and across the United Kingdom.

 A passionate advocate for practice-based and problem-based learning, Martin founded and led the University of Portsmouth’s in-house architectural consultancy (the 'Project Office'), enabling students to work on live, fee-generating projects with public, private and third-sector clients.

-He is committed to mentoring and guiding the next generation of architects, emerging educators, supporting curriculum innovation, and strengthening links between academia, industry and global partners.
+He is committed to mentoring and guiding the next generation of creative designers, emerging educators, supporting curriculum innovation, and strengthening links between academia, industry and international partners.

 Research interests